 CSL work hard and invest carefully to remain successful and sustainable for the benefit of our employees and shareholders as well as the wider community and the environment.

 During the COVID-19 pandemic, we have been delighted to support our local NHS hospitals and staff members.
-In 2020, we provided fresh juices and smoothies to help keep front-line staff refreshed on a well-earned break during their long shifts.
+In 2020 and 2021, we provided fresh juices and smoothies to help keep front-line staff refreshed on a well-earned break during their long shifts.
 This included drinks to Harefield Hospital, located just 1 mile from our Head Office.

 We provided a further 200 drinks to both Royal Berkshire Hospital and Great Western Hospital, situated close to our office in Newbury.
 The former also provided expert care for a member of CSL staff when they were terminally ill - so this was an additional thank you from our team.

 Furthermore, we were delighted to donate some of our well-loved CSL water bottles to the staff at Amadeus Recovery House at the beginning of 2021.
 Amadeus Recovery House is a community-based short stay house, offering people experiencing a mental health crisis in Ealing, West London an alternative to a hospital stay.
 The recovery house provides a safe and restful space for people who need help to get through an episode of acute mental illness and begin their recovery.

 At CSL, we have close working relationships with front-line services including the police, fire brigade and ambulance services.
 We would like to take this opportunity to thank them for all their hard work during this challenging time.

 Apprentices for Fire & Security